We recommend keeping the following things in mind as you develop your ideas for your workshop.

 What can I submit?

 There are no strict guidelines for workshop themes.
 Think in terms of what you know how to do or would like to know how to do.
-Here are just a few ideas to start you off: fixing something; building something; growing something; performing something; building communities; being a better citizen/activist/pillow fighter, etc. Past skill swaps have included everything from making herbal medicine to autobody repair to improv comedy to poetry writing to a session on how to lobby public officials.
+Here are just a few ideas to start you off: fixing something, building something, growing something, making something, or performing something!
+Past skill swaps have included everything from making herbal medicine to autobody repair to improv comedy to poetry writing to cutting hair to how to run for office.
 Check out the Past Swaps tab above with links to previous schedules.

 What if I can’t think of something to teach?